Because there are many factors involved in determining the damages awarded in a wrongful death case in Ohio, there is no “average” settlement.

 Survival Actions

 The personal representative of the decedent can also file what is called a survival action.
 A survival action allows the estate to recover damages that occurred between when the negligent act occurred that caused the victim’s death to the time the victim died.
-Damages could include medical expenses and the deceased person’s physical and mental pain and suffering, and lost wages.

 We Handle All Types of Wrongful Death Cases

-A wrongful death can result from any negligent or intentional action that causes injury.
+Wrongful death can result from any negligent or intentional action that causes injury.
 We handle many types of wrongful death cases, including:

 Auto Accidents